14 Ways to CALM Down Your Textbooks

 - Participate in the twice-yearly CALM call for faculty proposals to reduce their textbook costs.

-- Consult the faculty heroes page and talk with the faculty in related disciplines - CHABSS, CEHHS, CSM, or COBA - that have already CALMEd one or more of their courses.
+- Consult the faculty heroes page and talk with the faculty in related disciplines - CHABSS, CEHHS, CSTEM, or COBA - that have already CALMEd one or more of their courses.

 Use Open Education Resources